 Project timeline: April 2017 - current

-The lake at Cave Springs, named Lake Keith, experiences episodes of excessive algal growth, called algal blooms.
+The lake at Cave Springs, named Partner's Lake, experiences episodes of excessive algal growth, called algal blooms.
 Algal blooms can be caused by too many nutrients in the water, which promote the growth of algae.

 But, too much algae can cause major issues in lakes.
 For example, algae can actually cause a severe decrease in oxygen in the water.
 This is because algae only produce oxygen during the day when they photosynthesize using sunlight, but at night, algae and bacteria respire, which uses up lots of oxygen.
 This reduction in the amount of oxygen dissolved in water can cause fish kills.
 Also, algal blooms tend to stink and are unsightly.